windust/seajug-intro/sections/index.md

 --section--

-## Cassandra Chin
-- keynote speaker
-- book author
-- children's workshop instructor
-- college student getting a CS degree
-<br><br>

-## Stephen Chin
+## Daniel Hinojosa
-- keynote speaker
-- book author
+- programmer, consultant, instructor, speaker, and author
-- avid motorcyclist
-- VP of Developer Relations at Neo4j
+- over 20 years of experience
+- he does work for private, educational, and government institutions
+- loves JVM languages but also works with non-JVM languages
+- avid Pomodoro Technique Practitioner
+- makes every attempt to learn a new programming language every year